 Dir: S. Craig Zahler

 S. Craig Zahler divided people with his debut, Bone Tomahawk; a slow burning revenge western with something more akin to Cannibal Holocaust as a third act.
-I was a fan, it was vicious, but very well shot, darkly funny and character driven.
-For his second film Zahler has changed the setting, but delivers much the same mix of ingredients.
+I was a fan.
+It was vicious, but very well shot, darkly funny and character driven.
+For his second film Zahler has changed the setting, but delivers a similar mix of ingredients.

 When Bradley (Vince Vaughn) loses his job he goes to work for a friend, running heroin and meth, but when an exchange goes bad he ends up with a seven year prison sentence.
 As soon as he’s sent down the cartel kidnap Bradley’s pregnant wife (Jennifer Carpenter) and demand that, for her freedom, he get to Cell Block 99 of a maximum security prison and kill a man for them.